lx709/DANCE-NET/README.md

 If you find this useful in your research, please consider citing:

-  @article{wen2020directionally,
+  @article{li2020dance,
-  title={Directionally constrained fully convolutional neural network for airborne LiDAR point cloud classification}, author={Wen, Congcong and Yang, Lina and Li, Xiang and Peng, Ling and Chi, Tianhe}, journal={ISPRS Journal of Photogrammetry and Remote Sensing}, volume={162}, pages={50--62}, year={2020}, publisher={Elsevier}
+  title={DANCE-NET: Density-aware convolution networks with context encoding for airborne LiDAR point cloud classification}, author={Li, Xiang and Wang, Lingjing and Wang, Mingyang and Wen, Congcong and Fang, Yi}, journal={ISPRS Journal of Photogrammetry and Remote Sensing}, volume={166}, pages={128--139}, year={2020}, publisher={Elsevier}
 }